Plumbing Problems: 5 FAQs From Homeowners

 For more information and details, then check out this do-it-yourself toilet fixes guide before having to call the plumber.

-Also, along the same lines of a runny toilet is a leaky water faucet.
+Also, along the same lines as a runny toilet is a leaky water faucet.
 Thanks to the folks at HomeZada for a nice infographic to help fix a leaking faucet.

 Did you know that toilet leaks can waste as much as 4 to 5 gallons of water per minute?